Remark on Serre $C^*$-algebras: Abstract

 \section{Abstract}

-For projective variety $X$ we introduce a $C^*$-algebra ${\cal A}_X$ defined as the norm-closure of representation of the twisted homogeneous coordinate ring of $X$ by the linear operators on a Hilbert space ${\cal H}$.
-Our main result says that points of $X$ are bijective with the irreducible representations of crossed product of ${\cal A}_X$ by certain automorphism of ${\cal A}_X$; the proof is based on the Takai duality for crossed products.
-We illustrate the theorem by an example of ${\cal A}_X$ being the so-called noncommutative torus with real multiplication.
+We study non-commutative algebraic geometry of Artin, Serre and Tate in terms of the operator algebras.
+Namely, we define the Serre $C^*$-algebra $\mathcal{A}_X$ of a projective variety $X$ as the norm-closure of a representation of the twisted homogeneous coordinate ring of $X$ by the linear operators on a Hilbert space $\mathcal{H}$.
+It is proved that $X$ is homeomorphic to the space of all irreducible representations of the crossed product of $\mathcal{A}_X$ by an automorphism of $\mathcal{A}_X$.
+The case of rational elliptic curves $X$ is considered in detail.